 Solar PV systems collect the sun's energy, turning it into direct current, perfect for storing in batteries; but it then needs to be inverted to produce useful AC.

-3kW of these panels, with a 5kW inverter will even allow you to bake and roast on a solar electric oven; provided the sun is shining.
+3 kilowatts of these panels, with a 5kW inverter will even allow you to bake and roast in a solar electric oven; provided the sun is shining.

-Anyway, it's a great way to use your solar pressure cooker using the sun's energy for free.
+Anyway it is a great way to use your solar pressure-cooker utilising the sun's energy for free.

-Cooking chickpeas is best done suing solar pressure cooking, or just using conventional electricity; otherwise they take a lot of time and energy to prepare.
+Cooking chickpeas is best done using solar pressure cooking or just using conventional electricity; otherwise they take a lot of time and energy to prepare.